 LIMITED PROGRESS WITH BIOTECH

 But many people don’t consider genetically modified crops a vital tool in farmers’ efforts to adapt to climate change.
-Doug Gurion-Sherman, an expert on biotechnology and sustainable agriculture, thinks biotechnology gets too much attention, and that “ultimately it has been pretty fruitless” in improving yields and making crops more resilient to climate change.
+Doug Gurian-Sherman, an expert on biotechnology and sustainable agriculture, thinks biotechnology gets too much attention, and that “ultimately it has been pretty fruitless” in improving yields and making crops more resilient to climate change.

 “The real answers to these problems are sustainable farming and advances in breeding,” he said.

-In a 2009 report for the Union of Concerned Scientists, Gurion-Sherman found most of the increase in yields that U.S. farmers have seen in recent decades can be attributed to improvements in conventional crop varieties, though genetically engineered crops have produced slight increases in yields and enabled farmers to reduce pesticide and herbicide use.
+In a 2009 report for the Union of Concerned Scientists, Gurian-Sherman found most of the increase in yields that U.S. farmers have seen in recent decades can be attributed to improvements in conventional crop varieties, though genetically engineered crops have produced slight increases in yields and enabled farmers to reduce pesticide and herbicide use.

 He thinks scientists should focus on improving conventional farming methods, which he says have been shown to work better than biotechnology.